 Logbook

 Once candidates have passed the exam, they can then apply for the logbook part of the programme to prove their practical experience in the Echo CHD field.
-No late submissions will be accepted and, if the deadline is not respected, the candidate will have to repeat the exam in order to apply for certification.
+No late submissions will be accepted and, if the deadline is not respected, the candidate will have to repeat the exam to apply for certification.

 Eligibility